PavanRangani/docs/docs/prd/assets/final-asset.md

 ### UX Rule

 - Show proper message when no records available for any tabs.

+- Show count of record with each tabs.

 - For each subtype shows separate table.
 Position of each subtype table is in alphabetical order except Valuable articles.
 Shows Table of Valuable article always at last.